jovibor/HexCtrl/README.md

     virtual void Redo() = 0;                                 //Redo command, through menu or hotkey.
 };
 ```
-Then provide a pointer to created object of this derived class to [`SetData`](#setdata) method in form of `HEXDATASTRUCT::pHexVirtual = &yourDerivedObject`.
+Then provide a pointer to created object of this derived class prior to call to [`SetData`](#setdata) method in form of `HEXDATASTRUCT::pHexVirtual = &yourDerivedObject`.

 ## [](#)OnDestroy
-When **HexControl** window, floating or child, is destroyed, it sends [`WM_NOTIFY`](https://docs.microsoft.com/en-us/windows/win32/controls/wm-notify) message to its parent window with `NMHDR::code` equal to `HEXCTRL_MSG_DESTROY`.
+When **HexControl** window, floating or child, is being destroyed it sends [`WM_NOTIFY`](https://docs.microsoft.com/en-us/windows/win32/controls/wm-notify) message to its parent window with `NMHDR::code` equal to `HEXCTRL_MSG_DESTROY`.
 So, it basically indicates to its parent that the user clicked close button, or closed window in some other way.

 ## [](#)Scroll Bars
-When I started to work with very big files, I immediately faced one very nasty inconvenience:
+When I started to work with very big data files i immediately faced one very nasty inconvenience.

-The standard Windows scrollbars can hold only signed integer value, which is too little to scroll through many gigabytes of data.
+The standard Windows scrollbars can only hold `signed integer` values, which is too little to scroll through many gigabytes of data.
 It could be some workarounds and crutches involved to overcome this, but frankly saying i'm not a big fan of this kind of approach.

 That's why **HexControl** uses its own scrollbars.
-They work with `unsigned long long` values, which is way bigger than standard signed ints.
+They work with `unsigned long long` values, which is way bigger than standard `signed ints`.
-These scrollbars behave as normal Windows scrollbars, and even reside in the non client area, as the latter do.
+These scrollbars behave as normal Windows scrollbars, and even reside in the non client area as the latter do.

 ## [](#)Methods
 **HexControl** has plenty of methods that you can use to customize its appearance, and to manage its behaviour.

 ### [](#)Create
 **`bool Create(const HEXCREATESTRUCT& hcs)`**<br>
 Main initialization method.<br>